National Human Trafficking Hotline • 1-888-373-7888

 - Encourage communities and organizations in your area to integrate educational materials about human trafficking, into their organization or trainings.
 For example, ask your local hospital or school to promote educational material about human trafficking and to train their employees on what to do if they see it.

-- Become a Facebook fan of the OATH to get news and events, and follow us on Twitter.
+- Become a Facebook fan of the OATH to get news and events.

 Local law enforcement officers and advocates make contact daily with child victims of sex trafficking.
 These victims are frequently in need of basic supplies such as clothing, hygiene supplies, and food.

-Sweats, pants, shirts, coats, underwear, socks in children’s and women’s sizes:
+- NEW Clothing (only) sweats, pants, shirts, coats, underwear, socks in children’s and women’s sizes.

-to local food establishments and are greatly appreciated and will be used to support victim programs.
+- Gift Cards to local food establishments are greatly appreciated and will be used to support victim programs.

 MCSO - OATH